alexanderlebed/aiagentid-org/TERMINOLOGY.md

 - can interact with other agents and systems.

 An agent is not defined by a specific model, architecture, or vendor.
+An AI agent is not a chatbot or a script.
+It is a delegated actor that initiates actions under human authority — and therefore requires identity and accountability.
 ---

 ## Agent Identity